 Third Course From Chef Heena Patel – Moong Dal & Navaratan Korma

 This third course of Chef Patel’s fabulous dinner was her pièce de resistance of the evening.
 In this case, must have more than one server to assist you at your table.
-To put it differently, you are served not one, but three separate dishes.
-For one, you have Khichiya rice crackers, Basmati rice and parathas (flatbread).
+To put it differently, you are served not one but three separate dishes.
+For one, you have Khichiya rice crackers, Basmati rice, and parathas (flatbread).
 For the others, you have two curry dishes with braised veggies known as navratan korma.
-Blended in a creamy sauce, both were extraordinary accompaniments to the rice crackers, rice and flatbread.
-When combined together, you had to wonder whether you would be able to finish the grand finale dessert.
+Both were blended in a creamy sauce and extraordinary accompaniments to the rice crackers, rice, and flatbread.
+When combined, you had to wonder whether you could finish the grand finale dessert.
 By all means, you could also have the optional Grenache blend from France-based Domaine Pinelli.

 Chef Patel’s Fourth Course – Pistachio Kulfi Affogato

-In case you haven’t had affogato once before, most likely you would love this flavorful treat.
+If you haven’t had affogato once before, you will most likely love this flavorful treat.
 Indeed, as a popular Italian treat typically served with espresso and vanilla ice cream, it’s quite delectable.
 With this in mind, Chef Patel’s dessert recipe was absolutely divine.
 Yet before you could indulge yourself with a bite, your server had to pour Masala chai onto the kulfi ice cream.
 Even if you felt full from the first three courses, you just had to have a taste or three.
 This superb dish was paired with nocino, an Italian liqueur.
-Of course, you could also ask for coffee, espresso or anything else to your likings.
+Of course, you could also ask for coffee, espresso, or anything else you like.
 Lastly, if you think this all sounds fabulous, you must visit Chef Patel’s Besharam restaurant.

 Related: Best Vegan/Vegetarian Brunch In San Francisco